fitzterra/volt-div/README.md

 Design
 ------
 In order to calculate the best values for the voltage divider, the **maximum possible Vin value** should be known.
+We will use an example voltage of 18V here.

 Since the divider values will be calculated to get Vout as close as possible to 5V with Vin at it's max value, it is possible that Vout will go above the max allowed ADC input value of 5V should Vin exceed the max expected voltage.
-When in doubt, rather allow for a slightly larger Vin max value and loose a tiny bit of accuracy that loosing arduino!
+When in doubt, rather allow for a slightly larger Vin max value and loose a tiny bit of accuracy that loosing an *Arduino*!

-A good starting point is to select a value for R2 less than 10k, but still high enough to minimize the current through the divider.
-I normally for a value of 8k2 for this resistor.
+Start by selecting a value for R2 less than 10k, but still high enough to minimize the current through the divider.
+I normally use a value of 8k2 for this resistor.

 So now we have:

-  * Vin max = 18V (for exmaple)
+  * Vin max = 18V (for exmaple, use your own value here)
   * R2 = 8k2

 Now let's use an [EIR table][3] to solve for all voltage, current and resistor